jaheyns/CfdOF/Data/CfdFluidMaterialProperties/Readme.txt

 Each material has a Type keyword identifying the kind of modelling it is compatible with.
-Only those compatible with the physics model selected will we shown in the GUI:
+Only those compatible with the physics model selected will be shown in the GUI:
 - Isothermal: Denotes properties at fixed temperature and pressure, for use in incompressible, isothermal solvers
 - Incompressible: Properties modelled as dependent on temperature but